laravel/nova-docs/1.0/resources/file-fields.md

 #### Invokables

-Of course, performing all of your file storage logic within a Closure can cause your resource to become bloated.
+Performing all of your file storage logic within a Closure can cause your resource to become bloated.
 For that reason, Nova allows you to pass an "invokable" object to the `store` method:

 ```php
 File::make('Attachment')->store(new StoreAttachment)